How do I make a payment?

 When will I receive a Rent Statement?

 You will be sent a rent statement in the post every three months.
-Should you require a statement at any other time then these can be requested by at your St. Leger Homes area office.
-Please bring your rent payment card with you.
+Should you require a statement at any other time then please call us on 01302862862.

 Can I view my Rent Account online?